-A dissenting stockholder may notify the Company in writing of the dissenting stockholder's own estimate of the fair value of the dissenting stockholder's shares and amount of interest due, and demand payment (a "Dissenting Stockholder's Demand") of the dissenting stockholder's estimate, less any payment of Fair Value or stockholder's shares or that the interest due is incorrectly calculated; (b) the Company fails to make payment of Fair Value under the third previous paragraph within sixty days after the date set for demanding payment; or (c) the Company, having failed to take the proposed action, does not return the deposited certificates within sixty days after the date set for demanding payment.
+A dissenting stockholder may notify the Company in writing of the dissenting stockholder's own estimate of the fair value of the dissenting stockholder's shares and amount of interest due, and demand payment (a "Dissenting Stockholder's Demand") of the dissenting stockholder's estimate, less any payment of Fair Value or reject the Company's offer described in the previous paragraph and demand payment of the fair value of the dissenting stockholder's shares and interest due, if any of the following apply: (a) the dissenting stockholder believes that the amount paid or offered is less than the fair value of the dissenting stockholder's shares or that the interest due is incorrectly calculated; (b) the Company fails to make payment of Fair Value under the third previous paragraph within sixty days after the date set for demanding payment; or (c) the Company, having failed to take the proposed action, does not return the deposited certificates within sixty days after the date set for demanding payment.
 If the dissenting stockholder shall not have made his or her Dissenting Stockholder's Demand to the Company within thirty days after the Company shall have made or offered payment, he or she shall have waived his or her right to demand payment for his or her shares.